Value-Based Goal Setting: The Values-First Framework

 - Value conflicts: Describe a recent disagreement.
 What principles were you defending?
 Values often hide in the space between you and what you disagree with.

 For professionals balancing career and family, the more/less exercise proves particularly illuminating.
-One client discovered their top value was “presence” after realizing they wanted more quality time and fewer distractions across both domains.
+One useful outcome is realizing you want more presence and fewer distractions across both domains, which often maps to benevolence and self-direction.

 Techniques to Narrow Down to Your Top 5 Values

-After completing reflection exercises and journaling, you’ll likely have identified numerous values.
-The next crucial step is narrowing them down to your most essential ones.
+After completing reflection exercises and journaling, you will likely have identified numerous values.
+The next step is narrowing them down to your most essential ones.

 First, group similar values together.
-For example, you might group “kindness,” “compassion,” and “empathy” under a single core value.
+For example, you might group “kindness,” “compassion,” and “empathy” under benevolence.
 Aim for no more than five groupings that represent distinct aspects of what matters to you.

 Next, prioritize these groupings by comparing them directly.
-Ask yourself: “If I could satisfy only one of these values, which would I choose?”
+Ask: “If I could satisfy only one of these values, which would I choose?”
 This forces clarity about what truly matters most.

 Finally, verify your selected values by asking: